 Jessie Brennan is a professional artist who exhibits nationally and internationally.
 Her practice primarily employs drawing, painting and printmaking.
 She graduated from the Royal College of Art with MA Printmaking in 2007 and has won several awards including the Augustus Martin Prize and MAN Group Drawing Prize.
 She is currently a tutor in Drawing at Thames Valley University, and runs a number of drawing workshops at London galleries including Camden Arts Centre, Pump House Gallery and Bishopsgate Institute.

-Jessie was funded to continue professional development this year, enrolling on the Postgraduate Certificate in Learning and Teaching at CLTAD.
-She is currently working towards her first solo exhibition at Brook Gallery, which opens in February 2009.
-Forthcoming projects include a commission by Art on the Underground for which Jessie will produce work with communities at Southwark station,
+In 2008, Jessie was funded to continue professional development enrolling on the Postgraduate Certificate in Learning and Teaching at CLTAD.
+Brook Gallery welcomed her in February 2009 for her first solo exhibition at the gallery.
+In Spring 2009, Jessie also worked with Art on the Underground whereby she produce work with communities at Southwark station, London.

-> Jessie’s practice is storytelling without endings.
+Jessie’s practice is storytelling without endings.
 Using drawing (including printmaking and painting) she constructs open narratives made from sources as diverse as memory, imagination, collaged photocopies and drawings, found photographs, internet imagery, life and the people she knows.
 The work exists, like the snap shot, as an intimate vision of a partly made-up partly remembered scenario.